eshansurendra/eshansurendra.github.io/_projects/gen-AI.md

 github: https://github.com/eshansurendra/stable-diffusion-forensic-identification-working
 ---

+> This project is developed for the IEEE IES Generative AI Challenge- 2024
+> For detailed documentation and source code by Team Decoders, visit our [GitHub Repository](https://github.com/eshansurendra/stable-diffusion-forensic-identification-working).

 ### Project Idea

 Traditional forensic face sketch methods can be subjective, inconsistent, and time-consuming.
 Our project leverages stable diffusion technology to create a more accurate, objective, and efficient tool for law enforcement to generate suspect face sketches.